The Document Export bookmarklet lets you export the values of properties for all documents defined in:

 The exported properties are listed in a table where the columns are the name of the properties, and the documents are listed in the rows.

-- The bookmarklet can export the properties of no more than 1000 documents at a time.
-If there are more than 1000 documents, the properties from the 1001st to the 2000th are written in a new Google Sheet or CSV file.
+– The bookmarklet can export the properties of no more than 1000 documents at a time.
+If there are more than 1000 documents, the properties from the 1001st to the 2000th are written in a new Google spreadsheet or CSV file.